nyfine99/mckelveyschofield/README.md

 ## Features

-- Modeling elections with simple voters (i.e. voters with a simple Euclidean distance utility function).
+- Modeling elections with Euclidean voters (i.e. voters with a simple Euclidean distance utility function).
+- Modeling elections with taxicab/L1 norm voters (i.e. voters with a taxicab distance utility function).
 - Finding a path, through a series of forced binary choices presented to voters, between any two policy positions in a two-dimensional plane.

 ## Installation